PackFitter

 Carry-on access Generally allowed; may vary by airline and boarding group

-Fit at 40L A 40L backpack is borderline — most soft-sided designs clear the limit, but overpacked or structured bags may not
+Fit at 40L A 40L backpack usually fits if soft-sided, but overpacked or structured bags often exceed the depth limit

-At 40L, the depth dimension (9 inches / 22.9 cm) is the constraint.
+At 40L, the depth dimension (9 inches / 22.9 cm (9.0 in)) is the constraint.
 Soft-sided carry-on-designed packs generally stay inside the box, but overpacking or rigid frames can push past the limit.

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →